gregpalmr/alluxio-aws-cloudformation/README.md

      or

-     - Enough permissions to launch a cloudformation stack and access an S3 bucket
+     - Enough permissions to launch a CloudFormation stack and access an S3 bucket

      - See: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html